Skip to main content

 Migrating to V2

-All existing V1 displays are migrated to V2 in a system snapshot migration.
+A system snapshot migration migrated existing V1 displays to V2.
 You do not need to do anything upfront.
 After the snapshot, for each type the single V2 Display<T> exists with cap_id: none until the capability is claimed.

 You can claim the capability in either of 2 ways: